-Take one look at the AOC G2460PF’s price of £170 and you’d probably think it was a pretty standard kind of display.
+Take one look at the AOC G2460PF’s price of £170 (at time of writing) and you’d probably think it was a pretty standard kind of display.
 After all, 24in Full HD monitor prices often start around the £100-200 mark, and you can find several screens around the same £170 mark that don’t have anything to shout about other than a mildly adjustable stand.

-AOC’s G2460PF, however, is anything but ordinary.
+AOC’s G2460PF, however, is anything but ordinary, and it’s one of the best gaming monitors around.
 Despite its low price, this monitor has a 144Hz refresh rate and AMD FreeSync support, plus a height-adjustable and rotatable stand.
 It’s not overly garish, either, as the only concession it makes to being a so-called ‘gaming monitor’ is a thin red strip that runs along the lower bezel.
 Otherwise, you can happily put this on any kind of desk and not be embarrassed about it.

 The only thing that gives its price away is the clip-on plastic cable tidy.
 It’s not the most elegant solution compared to other monitors that have built-in cavities to thread them through the back, but I honestly don’t mind when the G2460PF is so much easier to manoeuvre in the first place.
 With swivel, tilt, height and rotation adjustment, connecting cables to its generous array of ports (VGA, DVI-D, HDMI and DisplayPort) is an absolute cinch.
 You even get a four-port USB2 hub, which is pretty rare on a monitor this cheap, and separate headphone and microphone jacks, too.